tsackton/taelgarverse/docs/history/timeline-of-sembaran-history.md

 ### Overview
 By the 1400s, a number of regional powers had started to emerge on the borders of [Sembara](<../gazetteer/greater-sembara/sembara/sembara.md>).
-In the northwest, from the broad lands of [Zimkova](<../gazetteer/greater-sembara/zimkova/zimkova.md>), the realm of [Lavnoch](<../gazetteer/greater-sembara/zimkova/lavnoch.md>) has emerged from the collapse of the short lived [Unifed Crown of Zimkova](<../gazetteer/greater-sembara/zimkova/zimkova.md>).

-The [Duchy of Telham](<../gazetteer/greater-sembara/sembara/northlands/duchy-of-telham.md>), between the [Teft](<../gazetteer/greater-sembara/rivers/teft.md>) and the [Volta](<../gazetteer/greater-sembara/rivers/volta-watershed/volta.md>), had grown substantially, and commanded the loyalty of many of the small lords along the coast and the river, but was closely tied by culture and intermarriage to [Sembara](<../gazetteer/greater-sembara/sembara/sembara.md>).
+The [Duchy of Telham](<../gazetteer/greater-sembara/sembara/northlands/duchy-of-telham.md>), between the [Teft](<../gazetteer/greater-sembara/rivers/teft-watershed/teft.md>) and the [Volta](<../gazetteer/greater-sembara/rivers/volta-watershed/volta.md>), had grown substantially, and commanded the loyalty of many of the small lords along the coast and the river, but was closely tied by culture and intermarriage to [Sembara](<../gazetteer/greater-sembara/sembara/sembara.md>).

-In the west, the Duchy of Brovna had grown into a significant presence along the mountains, trading eagerly with the growing city of Chardon, and [Ardlas](<../gazetteer/greater-sembara/zimkova/ardlas.md>) was growing as well, trading with dwarves.
+In the west, the Duchy of Brovna had grown into a significant presence along the mountains, trading eagerly with the powerful city of Chardon, and [Ardlas](<../gazetteer/greater-sembara/ardlas.md>) was growing as well, trading with dwarves.

-South of [Sembara](<../gazetteer/greater-sembara/sembara/sembara.md>) were two major powers: the Kingdom of [Tyrwingha](<../gazetteer/greater-sembara/tyrwingha/tyrwingha.md>), which emerged from the fall of [Drankor](<drankorian-era/drankorian-empire.md>) largely intact and still under the guardianship of the [Archfey Ethlenn](<../people/extraplanar-powers/archfey/archfey-ethlenn.md>), and the Dominion of Avatus, a rising military autocracy exerting overlordship of a number of scattered baronies and small lordships in the [Mostreve Hills](<../gazetteer/greater-sembara/mostreve-hills.md>), growing in power by taxing trade and recruiting mercenaries, largely Hobgoblins.
+South of [Sembara](<../gazetteer/greater-sembara/sembara/sembara.md>) were two major powers: the Kingdom of [Tyrwingha](<../gazetteer/greater-sembara/tyrwingha/tyrwingha.md>), which emerged from the fall of [Drankor](<drankorian-empire/drankorian-empire.md>) largely intact and still under the guardianship of the [Archfey Ethlenn](<../people/extraplanar-powers/archfey/archfey-ethlenn.md>), and the [Dominion of Avatus](<historical-realms/dominion-of-avatus.md>), a rising military autocracy exerting overlordship of a number of scattered baronies and small lordships in the [Mostreve Hills](<../gazetteer/greater-sembara/mostreve-hills.md>), growing in power by taxing trade and recruiting mercenaries, largely [Hobgoblins](<../creatures/species/hobgoblins.md>).

-Into this moment, [Derik I](<../people/historical-figures/sembaran-royalty/derik-i.md>), of a cadet branch of the [House of Entranca](<../groups/sembaran-noble-houses/house-of-entranca.md>), establishes the modern Sembara after the defeat of the Dominion of Avatus.
+Into this moment, [Derik I](<../people/historical-figures/sembaran-royalty/derik-i.md>), of a cadet branch of the [House of Entranca](<../groups/sembaran-noble-houses/house-of-entranca.md>), establishes the modern Sembara after the defeat of the [Dominion of Avatus](<historical-realms/dominion-of-avatus.md>).
 ##
 - 1420 DR: [Derik I](<../people/historical-figures/sembaran-royalty/derik-i.md>), of a cadet branch of the [House of Entranca](<../groups/sembaran-noble-houses/house-of-entranca.md>), marries Johanna of Telham, the younger daughter of the [Duchess of Telham](<../gazetteer/greater-sembara/sembara/northlands/duchy-of-telham.md>)
 - 1422 DR: [Derik I](<../people/historical-figures/sembaran-royalty/derik-i.md>) distinguishes himself in the Castrota Pirate War
-- 1422 DR: [Avatus](<../people/historical-figures/avatus.md>) conquerors most of the Duchy of Brovna, but is prevented from pushing through the pass by dwarven efforts, supported by [Ardlas](<../gazetteer/greater-sembara/zimkova/ardlas.md>).
+- 1422 DR: [Avatus](<../people/historical-figures/avatus.md>) conquerors most of the Duchy of Brovna, but is prevented from pushing through the pass by dwarven efforts, supported by [Ardlas](<../gazetteer/greater-sembara/ardlas.md>).
 The pleas of the Duke of Brovna for aid from Sembara are ignored.
 - 1425 DR, summer: [Avatus](<../people/historical-figures/avatus.md>) invades [Sembara](<../gazetteer/greater-sembara/sembara/sembara.md>)
 - 1425 DR, summer: [Avatus](<../people/historical-figures/avatus.md>) defeats the Sembaran army at the Battle of Stavenford
 - 1425 DR, late summer: [Derik I](<../people/historical-figures/sembaran-royalty/derik-i.md>) receives a prophecy fortelling his future kingship